PhilipYip1988/python-tutorials/spyder_install_ubuntu/readme.md

 <img src='./images/img_072.png' alt='img_072' width='600'/>

 To the bottom right is the IPython Console, where commands can be input individually.
-Notice the cells are numbered, by execution oder.
+Notice the cells are numbered, by execution order.
 The code can be input:

 ```python
 In [1]: 'hello'